raintojuha/Python-portfolio/hangman/Notes.md

 ---

 **A new day** the game now informs you when you have lost and it offers a possibility to play again.
 One problem I've noticed is that the program comes impossible to terminate with *readchar* as it reads ctrl-c command as 'c' input.

+The game can now check if the player has won the game.
+At the end of each loop a checkWinStatus() function is called.
+The function runs through the formatted word searhing for an underscore.
+If an underscore is present there are still letters hidden so the players hasn't won and the function returns a False boolean.

+**TO DO** used, wrong letters need to be shown to the player.
+Currently inputting the same letter over and over adds to the penalty.
+I'll add a list to keep track of used characters and not accept same characters again.

+---